HackerYou/HYFallBootcamp2014/2-Design/week4/day3/2-working_with_psds.md

 * Sketch is the biggest competitor entering the field.
 It is being adopted widely through the industry. $79 - [http://bohemiancoding.com/sketch/](http://bohemiancoding.com/sketch/)
 * Adobe has offered a tool called Project Parfait to help people without Photoshop view PSD's online [https://projectparfait.adobe.com/](https://projectparfait.adobe.com/)
+* Gimp is a free alternative to Photoshop that has many of the main features of Photoshop [http://www.gimp.org/](http://www.gimp.org/)
+* Pixlr is a free online alternative to Photoshop that works right in the browser [http://pixlr.com/](http://pixlr.com/)